Clinical Supervision-

 Amy Norsten, MA, LMFT

-I am a LMFT & LPCC Board-Approved Clinical Supervisor in the State of MN, identifying as multi-racial and queer.
-With competencies in supervision within community mental health, community-based crisis response, and private practice settings, I strive to provide a supportive yet critically explorative environment for supervisees.
+I’m an LMFT & LPCC Board-Approved Clinical Supervisor in the State of Minnesota, with experience providing culturally responsive supervision across community mental health, community-based crisis response, and private practice settings.
+I strive to create a supportive yet critically reflective environment for supervisees, emphasizing collaboration and professional growth.

-My training and practice revolve around systems-based models and theories, primarily supporting children, adolescents, and adults.
-Furthermore, I have received specialized training in Eye Movement Desensitization Reprocessing (EMDR), Internal Family Systems (IFS Institute), TF-CBT, and Mental Health crisis assessment and response.
+My training and practice are grounded in systems-based models and theories, with a primary focus on supporting children, adolescents, and adults.
+Additionally, I have received specialized training in Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS Institute), TF-CBT, and mental health crisis assessment and response.

-I view supervision through a decolonizing lens, recognizing the need to dismantle colonial structures and systems within mental health.
-This approach involves centering equity, decolonizing practices, and amplifying diverse voices.
-I actively confront and cultivate humility to mitigate personal implicit biases and increase awareness.
-I recognize and honor intersectionality, embracing the diverse backgrounds of supervisees while striving to create a space that is inclusive and empowering.
+I view supervision through a lens of decolonization, recognizing the need to dismantle colonial structures within mental health systems.
+This approach centers equity, challenges dominant practices, and amplifies diverse voices.
+I actively cultivate humility and self-awareness to challenge implicit biases, honoring intersectionality and fostering a space that is inclusive, empowering, and collaborative for all supervisees.